jac307/MediaArtTutorials/MEDIAART2B06/README.md

 Through weekly guided workshops and production exercises, students **learn the fundamentals of camera operation, lighting, sound recording, editing, and motion graphics** using industry-standard tools such as Adobe Photoshop, Premiere Pro, After Effects, and Reaper.

-Emphasis is placed on **developing visual storytelling skills**, **understanding how time, motion, and sound shape meaning**, and **building confidence with production workflows** from concept to final export.

 > Linked instructions are accessible only while the course is in session.

 ---